 12. Tyler The Creator — Igor

 Earlier this year, Tyler The Creator called his 2011 Goblin album “trash.”
 The statement exemplified a musical evolution that’s pleasantly apparent on IGOR, his Grammy-nominated opus.
-Tyler crafted a soundscape that fused hip-hop with R&B, electronic music and other genres.
-He offset his boundary-pushing sonics with lyrics that reflected on everyday qualms such as heartbreak, outgrowing one’s past, and staying afloat during life’s trials.–A.G.
+Tyler crafted a soundscape that fuses hip-hop with R&B, electronic music, and other genres.
+He offsets his boundary-pushing sonics with lyrics that reflect on everyday qualms such as heartbreak, outgrowing one’s past, and staying afloat during life’s trials.–A.G.

 11. Angel Olsen — All Mirrors